-To convince a man God can save I need to show him a man He saved.
-To convince a man that God can give hope I need to show him a man with hope.
-To convince a man that God can give peace, joy, love, I need to show him a man with peace, joy and love.
+To convince a man that God can save, I need to show him a man He saved.
+To convince a man that God can give hope, I need to show him a man with hope.
+To convince a man that God can give peace, joy, love, I need to show him a man with peace, joy, and love.
 To convince a man that God can give complete and total and utter satisfaction, I need to show him a satisfied man.
-You see, the way we...the way we lay down the platform is by living the life.
-I'll say it again, the greatest and most powerful element of evangelism is not technique, it is not marketing strategy, it not cultural relevance, it is the power of transformed lives.
+You see, the way we, the way we lay down the platform is by living the life.
+I'll say it again - the greatest and most powerful element of evangelism is not technique, it is not marketing strategy, it is not cultural relevance - it is the power of transformed lives.

 We must proclaim the saving message, yes.
 We must give a clear word about sin and judgment and repentance and faith.
 But it has to be made believable by our lives.
 It does no good to speak about a God who can save when you show a life that doesn't evidence it.